PresentKim/git-resource-viewer/PROJECT_OVERVIEW.md

 ### 6. Deployment Strategy

-- The application is deployed as a static site using GitHub Pages.
+- The application is deployed as a static site using Vercel.
-- CI/CD automation is implemented via GitHub Actions to facilitate seamless updates.
+- CI/CD automation is implemented via GitHub integration to facilitate seamless updates.

 ---